 How Leasing a Car Works

-With a lease, you have the car for a certain period (usually 24 to 48 months).
+With a lease, you have the car for a certain period of time (usually 24 to 48 months).
 At the end of that period, you can surrender the car to the company you leased it from or buy it through a purchase option.

-What Are Payments Based On
+What Payments Are Based On

 With a lease, buyers make monthly payments to drive the car for a set term.
 That payment is often less than the monthly cost of financing a new vehicle — but of course, buyers must return the car at the end of the lease term if they don’t extend the lease.